bpoulin7/Final-Project-Dawn-of-Civilization/proposal.md

 ## Similar Programs

+A quick search was unable to reveal any programs with a scope similar to this one, although there are countless text-based adventure games with similar code.

 ## Target User

-Intended for fans of ancient history, grand strategy games, and role-playing games.
+Intended for fans of ancient history, grand strategy games, and text-based adventure games.